33, Cathedral Street: History

 Sliema developed into a town during the British Crown Colony of Malta, when several townhouses were built both by the British and by the Maltese.
 It was common for the Maltese to build their houses in the vernacular style, mixed with some influence of the period.

-The Mdina Cathedral took the decision to built a modest building at 33, Cathedral Street, to serve as residence for Roman Catholic clergymen who had the purpose to serve the ever-growing community in Sliema.
+The Mdina Cathedral took the decision to build a modest building at 33, Cathedral Street, to serve as residence for Roman Catholic clergymen who had the purpose to serve the ever-growing community in Sliema.
 The townhouse was completed and started to be used from 1870.
 It served for its original premise for about sixteen years, when in 1886 it changed purpose.
 A coat-of-arms in the entrance is representative of its original use.

 It later went under different adaptive reuse and changed ownership several times.
 At one point it was the home of an elderly woman who was renting it from third parties.
 As the woman required more dependence on carers due to age, she moved to an elderly home care.
 She left the house vacant but continued to pay the low rent based on her contract, which was agreed upon several years before.
 The contract also implied that she was to use the property as a residence, but after moving out, it was claimed by the owners that she no longer uses the building as per contract as officially she was living elsewhere.
 The owners used this reason in order to get their valuable property in their hands, using the clause of contract in their favour.

 Over the years, several townhouses in the area were demolished, were partially demolished or were subject to redevelopment for several reasons.
-The building lies in the core of high commercial and other economic interests, and has become subject to be completely demolished to built a high rise building on its site.
+The building lies in the core of high commercial and other economic interests, and has become subject to be completely demolished to build a high rise building on its site.

 The building is a landmark and lies in the Urban Conservation Area (UCA) of Sliema.
 The iconic and sentimental building is a historic house but enjoys no significant protection, such as other immediate vicinity buildings that are either scheduled, listed as National Monuments or both.

 The Planning Authority (PA) has received a demolition application in 2017, which is now subject to a board decision over the matter.
 General opinion, from people not connected to the economic interest, is in favour of conserving the building, and to avoid a domino effect for other buildings in the area.
 It is also argued that further development in the area would increase congestion and impact on the people already residing in the area.

 On a political level, the Partit Demokratiku (Democratic Party) has advocated for its conservation and showed its concern if the demolition would be given the go ahead.
 The spokesperson for the party said that: